MrNorm/rfxcom2mqtt/README.md

 ## Publish command examples (topic/payload)

 #### With RFY blinds (Somfy)
+See `cover.yml` for an example of how to use this with Home Assistant

     rfxcom2mqtt/command/Rfy/0x00000A/1
     { "deviceFunction": "up", "subType": "RFY", "options": { "venetian_blind_mode": "US" } }